Thoregon/thoregon.aurora/doc/auroraattributes.md

 ### aurora-name, $, $$       (alpine -> x-model)

+todo: add 'aurora-model', 'aurora-viewmodel' and 'aurora-vm' as synonymes

 - bind property from model or the viewmodel (if not defined on the model) to the elements value or innerText. only property name of model or view model, no evaluate
 - keep in sync with the specified property
 - all names are relative path, start with 'root:' to use an absolute path.